 ...developing a professional image and attitude, including study of business ethics and etiquette; goal setting; anger, stress, and time management; understanding of diverse cultures; and development of platform skills.
-10-106-154 RECORDS MANAGEMENT political tactics on the job.
+10-106-154 RECORDS MANAGEMENT understanding of ethical and unethical political tactics on the job.
 Through discussion of media, role-playing, and case studies, students will be exposed to ideas for practicing ethical workplace politics.
 10-106-172 TELEPHONE/MESSAGING